kchilds1/Expense-Tracker/README.md

 - After hitting the Add Expense button it will show the Name,     date, amount, and a x button below the add expense button.
 - must be dynamic
 - going to add total amount to tracker
+- added flex-wrap: wrap to .expense-info for phone display